200+ Action Verbs you Should Immediately Try on Your Resume

 This is the next question you will face in resume writing.
 You already know that there are different sections on a resume.
 But can you use action verbs in all those sections?
 The answer is, no.

-There are some ideal sections in which you can use action verbs on a resume.
-A resume summary is a great place to put action verbs.
-Because resume summary is the first place most recruiters will look at a resume.
-If you can use a couple of great action verbs in your profile or summary that will be a great thing which will help you to pass the 6-second resume scan.
+The resume summary is a great place to put action verbs as it is the first place most recruiters lay their eyes on.
+If you can use a couple of great action verbs in your profile or summary that will be a great thing that will help you to pass the 6-second resume scan.

 - Implemented